ImPleby/Destiny2-Macros/Destiny 2/README.md

 ```
 function OnEvent(event, arg)
 if IsKeyLockOn("capslock") and (event == "MOUSE_BUTTON_PRESSED" and arg == 3) then
---                                                 Only change this number ^
+--                                                        Change if needed ^
 PressAndReleaseMouseButton(1)
 PressKey("q")
 ReleaseKey("q")